5. Operating Models¶

 Figure 5.2 - Data usage operating model – case 2a

-1. The Data Consumer queries the Data Product Catalogue and reviews the Data Product Descriptions to select a Data Product that corresponds to its needs.
+- The Data Consumer queries the Data Product Catalogue and reviews the Data Product Descriptions to select a Data Product that corresponds to its needs.

-2. The Data Consumer configures the Data Product in terms of data scope and of operational characteristics and starts the negotiation with the Data Product Provider.
+- The Data Consumer configures the Data Product in terms of data scope and of operational characteristics and starts the negotiation with the Data Product Provider.

-3. The Data Consumer extracts the Data Usage Agreement template from the Data Product Description, fills it and adds its specific information (how the data will be used, the purpose, …), usually in a separate section that might not be communicated to the Data Product Provider.
+- The Data Consumer extracts the Data Usage Agreement template from the Data Product Description, fills it and adds its specific information (how the data will be used, the purpose, …), usually in a separate section that might not be communicated to the Data Product Provider.
 This Data Usage Agreement is sent to the Data Licensor who will sign it through a Data Usage Agreement Trust Anchor and send it back to the Data Consumer.

-4. The Data Product Provider and the Data Consumer close the negotiation, and they sign the configured Data Product Description to create the Data Product Usage Contract (DPUC) which includes the appropriate part of the Data Usage Agreement.
+- The Data Product Provider and the Data Consumer close the negotiation, and they sign the configured Data Product Description to create the Data Product Usage Contract (DPUC) which includes the appropriate part of the Data Usage Agreement.
 They can notarize this Data Product Usage Contract in a Federated DPUC Store.

 The operating model for the second sub-case is the same except for step 3, where the Data Usage Agreement is requested by the Data Product Provider through the Data Producer.
-Note that the Data Consumer will have to provide the purpose of the Data Transaction, and this will be included in the Data Usage Agreement sent to the Data Licensor – this is part of the service configuration phase.
-Note also that the Data Producer has to counter-sign the Data Usage Agreement to guarantee that the person who signed the Agreement is really the Data Licensor of the data.
+Note that the Data Consumer will have to provide the purpose of the Data usage, and this will be included in the Data Usage Agreement sent to the Data Licensor – this is part of the service configuration phase.
+Note also that the Data Producer might to counter-sign the Data Usage Agreement to guarantee that the person who signed the Agreement is really the Data Licensor of the data.

 Figure 5.3 - Data usage operating model – case 2b